 - any judicial fees or charges, or fees and costs of any appointed trustee;

-- fees, expenses or costs incurred owing to supplying the debtor with services or to continue performance of any contract, to the extent that such fees, expenses or costs are to the benefit of the business or properties of the debtor; and
+- fees, expenses or costs incurred owed to supplying the debtor with services or to continue performance of any contract, to the extent that such fees, expenses or costs are to the benefit of the business or properties of the debtor; and

 - any non-guaranteed new finance (including the principal debt, interest and unpaid related expenses).